hbc/edX/edX_Notes.md

 	gemini query -q "select count(*) from variants where type='indel' " dominant.db

 The number returned should match the value returned from `wc -l`.
-Let's try a few more queries using the `count()`.
+Let's try a few more queries using the `count()` operation.
 How many variants are SNPs?

 	gemini query -q "select count(*) from variants where type='snp' " dominant.db